-(3-3-4)This course will discuss the various ultrasound techniques used while performing an exam on the following: thryoid, breast, scrotum, prostate, anterior abdominal wall, neck, non cardiac chest, gastrointestinal tract, and extremities.
+This course will discuss the various ultrasound techniques used while performing an exam on the following: thryoid, breast, scrotum, prostate, anterior abdominal wall, neck, non cardiac chest, gastrointestinal tract, and extremities.
 The student will learn to appraise the normal and abnormal sonographic findings of these areas as well as disease processes and laboratory values.
 Invasive procedures will also be evaluated.

-Prerequisites: Completion of previous DMSP course with with a grade of "C" or better.

-Offered: Spring semester sophomore year or as needed.
+Prerequisites: Completion of all DMSP courses with with a grade of "C" or better.
+Offered: Spring semester sophomore year.